 The deadline to close a commitment is dependent on whether the commitment includes Additional Subsidization in the form of principal forgiveness.
-Commitments that include only principal forgiveness must close within three months from the date of commitment.
+Commitments that include only principal forgiveness must close within four months from the date of commitment.
 All commitments that include principal forgiveness funding concurrently with bonds/loan funding must close within six months from the date of the commitment.
 All commitments for bonds/loan funding without any principal forgiveness funding must close within one year from the date of commitment.
-For multi-year commitments described in the next section, the closing deadline for the initial year will follow the chart below.
-For each subsequent year, the commitment must close within the dates established by the TWDB at commitment.
 In extenuating circumstances, the Board may grant extensions of time to close if an applicant demonstrates sufficient reason for a delay.
+The TWDB may extend these closing deadlines if necessary to confirm to the closing schedule for concurrent financing for the project from another TWDB financing program.